jwGitHub9860/Hotel_Reservation_Application/README.md

 “Online Compiler and Debugger for C/C++.” _GDB Online Debugger_, www.onlinegdb.com/.
 Accessed 22 May 2025.

 Pierce, Doug.
 “How to Catch Multiple Exceptions in Java.” _Rollbar_, 12 Aug.
 2024, rollbar.com/blog/how-to-catch-multiple-exceptions-in-java/.
 Accessed 25 May 2025.

+Rajesh.
+“Round a Double to 2 Decimal Places [duplicate].”
+Edited by Ryanyuyu, _Stack Overflow_, 11 May 2010, stackoverflow.com/questions/2808535/round-a-double-to-2-decimal-places.
+Accessed 27 May 2025.

 sdellysse.
 “When to Use LinkedList over ArrayList in Java?”
 Edited by Simeon Leyzerzon, _Stack Overflow_, 27 Nov.
 2008, stackoverflow.com/questions/322715/when-to-use-linkedlist-over-arraylist-in-java.
 Accessed 24 May 2025.